aritra1804/aritra-dataviz-portfolio/critique-by-design.md

 </script>

-## Key Changes in the Final Design
+## Key Changes in the Final Design🔑

 1. **Range Plot Instead of Scatter Plot** – Transitioned from a scatter plot to a **range plot**, making it easier to visualize how the median age at first marriage has changed over time for each state.
 2. **Single Chart Instead of Two Maps** – Moved away from using two separate maps for each time period, consolidating the comparison into a single, easy-to-interpret visualization.